 Reports from four cities examine the impact of free movement of EU workers at a local level, on the basis of studies conducted in Frankfurt, Leeds, Milan and Rotterdam in 2014/2015.

 This week the European Commission has launched a public consultation on the EU rules on social security coordination.

 Labour market developments have been improving against the background of a gradual economic recovery in the EU.
 Unemployment in the EU has continued to fall and job finding rates have modestly improved.
 However, despite its recent fall, unemployment remains high.

 The European Commission has decided to refer Belgium to the Court of Justice for refusing to recognise mobile workers' documents certifying that they pay social security in another Member State.

-The EU's Council of Employment, Social Policy, Health and Consumer Affairs Ministers will meet on 9 and 10 December in Brussels.
+The EU's Council of Employment and Social Policy Ministers will meet on 16 October in Luxembourg.